The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

 In this section we define the Casson-Sullivan invariant and prove some of its fundamental properties.
 The Casson-Sullivan invariant is named for Andrew Casson and Dennis Sullivan, and the canonical reference is the collection of papers edited by Andrew Ranicki \cite{ranicki_1996}.

-We begin in \Cref{sbs:microbundles_classifying_spaces} by stating the relevant theory about microbundles and classifying spaces which we will need to define the invariant in \Cref{sbs:casson_sullivan_definition}.
-We then establish the Casson-Sullivan invariant's fundamental properties in \Cref{sbs:casson_sullivan_basic_properties}, before finishing this section by proving a ``connect-sum along a circle" formula for the invariant in \Cref{sbs:casson_sullivan_connect_sum}.
+We begin in \zcref{sbs:microbundles_classifying_spaces} by stating the relevant theory about microbundles and classifying spaces which we will need to define the invariant in \zcref{sbs:casson_sullivan_definition}.
+We then establish the Casson-Sullivan invariant's fundamental properties in \zcref{sbs:casson_sullivan_basic_properties}, before finishing this section by proving a ``connected-sum along a circle" formula for the invariant in \zcref{sbs:casson_sullivan_connect_sum}.